-\begin{itemize} \item for $\Delta \ln \epsilon < 1.1$ we have a weak evidence against $M_2$. \item for $1.1<\Delta \ln \epsilon < 3$ we have definite evidence against $M_2$. \item for $\Delta \ln \epsilon > 3$ we have strong evidence against $M_2$ \end{itemize} The numerical results of this part are reported in Table~\ref{tab:BE}.
-In this table we have reported $\Delta \ln \epsilon$ for each of the Pad\'{e} parametrization computed with respect to the flat (or nonflat) $\Lambda$CDM, which is defined as $\Delta \ln \epsilon =$ $\ln \epsilon$ {$\Lambda$CDM} $-$ $\ln \epsilon$ {\rm model}.\footnote{The negative sign of $\Delta \ln \epsilon$ indicates that the model is preferred over the $\Lambda$CDM while the positive sign denotes the opposite, that means $\Lambda$CDM remains favored over the model. } We see that flat SPad\'{e}-I is found to be the best model among all three Pad\'{e} parametrizations.
-This becomes prominent when CMB data is added to the combined dataset.
-In fact, what is more interesting here to note that, SPad\'{e}-I is favored over $\Lambda$CDM when CMB is present in the combined dataset ($\ln \epsilon =-0.1$), but this preference is not so strong.
-Overall, we see that $\Lambda$CDM remains the best model among all three parametrizations, while we have weak evidence against Pad\'{e} parametrizations.
-As the main result of this part, we observed that there is no significant difference between our Pad\'{e} parametrizations and $\Lambda$CDM cosmology from the Bayesian evidence point of view.
-Further, since in all cases, we have $\Delta \ln \epsilon \leq 1.1$, therefore, one can safely conclude that all evidences are weak, and it is very hard to prefer one of the parametrizations over other.
+\begin{itemize} \item for $\Delta \ln \epsilon < 1.1$ we have weak evidence against $M_2$. \item for $1.1<\Delta \ln \epsilon < 3$ we have definite evidence against $M_2$. \item for $\Delta \ln \epsilon > 3$ we have strong evidence against $M_2$ \end{itemize} The numerical results of this part are reported in Table~\ref{tab:BE}.
+In this table we have reported $\Delta \ln \epsilon$ for each of the Pad\'{e} parameterization computed with respect to the flat (or nonflat) $\Lambda$CDM, which is defined as $\Delta \ln \epsilon =$ $\ln \epsilon$ {$\Lambda$CDM} $-$ $\ln \epsilon$ {\rm model}.\footnote{The negative sign of $\Delta \ln \epsilon$ indicates that the model is preferred over the $\Lambda$CDM while the positive sign denotes the opposite. } We see that flat SPad\'{e}-I is found to be the best model among all three Pad\'{e} parameterizations.
+This becomes prominent when CMB data are added to the combined dataset.
+In fact, what is more interesting to note here is that SPad\'{e}-I is favored over $\Lambda$CDM when CMB is present in the combined dataset ($\ln \epsilon =-0.1$), but this preference is not very strong.
+Overall, we see that $\Lambda$CDM remains the best model among all three parameterizations, while we have weak evidence against Pad\'{e} parameterizations.
+As the main result of this part, we observed that there is no significant difference between our Pad\'{e} parameterizations and $\Lambda$CDM cosmology from the point of view of Bayesian evidence.
+Further, since in all cases we have $\Delta \ln \epsilon \leq 1.1$, one can safely conclude that all evidence is weak, and it is very hard to prefer one parameterization over other.

-We now present various information criteria that have been used to test the current Pad\'{e} parametrizations.
-We have used three frequently used information criteria in cosmology, namely, Akaike Information Criterion (AIC) \citep{Akaike:1974vps}, Bayesian Information Criterion (BIC) \citep{Schwarz:1978tpv} and Deviance Information Criterion (DIC) \citep{Spiegelhalter:2002yvw}.
+We now present various information criteria that have been used to test the current Pad\'{e} parameterizations.
+We have used three information criteria that are frequently used in cosmology, namely, the Akaike Information Criterion (AIC) \citep{Akaike:1974vps}, the Bayesian Information Criterion (BIC) \citep{Schwarz:1978tpv} and Deviance Information Criterion (DIC) \citep{Spiegelhalter:2002yvw}.
 The AIC and BIC have the following forms:

 where $M$ is the total number of parameters of the model considered in the observational tests and $N$ denotes the total number of data points in the observational analysis.
 The DIC, on the other hand, assumes a different expression as follows \citep{Liddle:2007fy}